xanhacks/OffensiveWeb/content/en/docs/server-side/ssrf.md

 toc: true
 ---

+## Definition

+**Server-Side Request Forgery (SSRF)** enables an attacker to induce a server to make requests to internal or external resources, potentially accessing or manipulating data and systems that are not directly accessible to the attacker.

 ## URI Scheme

 **URI Scheme Lists:** gopher, tftp, http, https, ldap, ftp, dict, ssh2, file, ogg, expect, imap, smtp, telnet, ...